jsebastiane/CNN-Sign_Language/README.md

 # CNN-Sign_Language
-Practice using CNN's with the Sign Language MINST dataset
+Practice using CNN's with the Sign Language MNIST dataset